 Where is the Forest School based?

-We are very lucky at St Felix to have a small area of woodland on the school site, so the children will be able come to school as normal in the morning and easily walk to Forest School at the start of the session.
+At St Felix we have large grounds which includes a small area of wood and grassland, so the children will be able come to school as normal in the morning and easily walk to Forest School at the start of the session.

 What do the children do at Forest School?

-The children lead their own exploration in Forest School and so every session and every child’s experience differs.
-At Forest School children often choose to: dig, run, jump in muddy puddles, climb trees, saw fallen branches, make mud pies, collect sticks, swing on branches or the rope swing, cook on the fire, make up their own games, build dens, look for creatures and many, many other things!
+The children can lead their own exploration in Forest School and so every session and every child’s experience differs.
+There is also an activity provided to extend skills and learning.
+At Forest School children often choose to: dig, make and explore mud, climb trees, working together to move large pieces of wood, tying knots, making pictures, patterns and shapes with found natural resources, climbing trees, make up their own games, build dens, look for creatures and many, many other things!